 Stirling resigned in October 1837 and left the Colony for England in January 1839.
 Four successive Governors resided in Reveley’s first Government House, until 1855.

-Governor Arthur Edward Kennedy (1855-1862) commented in despatches to the Secretary of State:-
+Governor Arthur Edward Kennedy (1855-1862) commented in despatches to Lord Russell, the Secretary of State:-

-A proposal was drawn by Captain Wray, RE, and dated 1857, for a two-storeyed house in the classical Revival style, a plain and undistinguished design.
-An ordinance passed by the Legislative Council in September 1858 enabled funding for the erection of a new House.
+Following a report commissioned by the Governor, eventually an ordinance passed by the Legislative Council in September 1858 enabled funding for the erection of a new House.
 The Foundation stone was laid on March 17, 1859 in an impressive ceremony conducted by the Masonic Lodge of St John.
-Lieutenant Colonel (later Sir) E Y W Henderson, RE, Comptroller of Convicts, designed the second permanent Government House with assistance from the Colony’s surveyors.
-Drawings survive by the hands of James Manning, Clerk of Works of the Convict Establishment, and Richard Roach Jewell, Colonial Clerk of Works.
-Construction extended from 1861 until 1864, involving convict labour and skilled workmen for specific tasks.
+Lieutenant Colonel (later Sir) E Y W Henderson, RE, Comptroller of Convicts, designed the second permanent Government House with assistance from the Colony’s surveyors, particularly James Manning, Clerk of Works.

 Governor Kennedy was never to occupy the residence he had done so much to create.
 Governor, John Stephen Hampton (1862-1868), took up residence in 1863 prior to completion of the House in 1864.
 The first Government House (‘Old Government House’) was subsequently demolished in the early 1880s.